 Prostate cancer risk appears to be increasing worldwide, a trend that may be due in part to the globalization of Western eating habits, as well as increases in body weight.
-Conversely, evidence is accumulating that certain healthful dietary patterns may prevent prostate cancer. , , , Consumption of eggs, milk, and saturated fat is associated with increased risk.
+Consumption of dairy products, eggs, and saturated fat is associated with increased risk.
+Conversely, evidence is accumulating that certain healthful dietary patterns may reduce the risk for prostate cancer.

 The following principal issues have emerged in research on diet and prostate cancer:

 Maintenance of a healthy weight.
-Obesity is linked with increased risk of developing aggressive prostate cancer, and adulthood weight gain is associated with prostate cancer mortality.
-Some evidence suggests that weight loss of > 10 pounds over 10 years in mid-adulthood may reduce prostate cancer incidence, and that weight loss with the help of exercise may reduce the incidence of aggressive cancers or prostate cancer-specific mortality.
+Obesity is linked with increased risk of developing aggressive prostate cancer, and weight gain in adulthood is associated with prostate cancer mortality.
+Some evidence suggests that weight loss of > 10 pounds over 10 years in mid-adulthood may reduce prostate cancer incidence, and that weight loss with the help of exercise may reduce the incidence of aggressive cancers and prostate cancer-specific mortality.

 Healthful dietary patterns.
-White men following a vegan diet were found to have a 35% lower risk for prostate cancer, compared with non-vegans, a difference that fell short of significance for African-Americans.
-15 Men whose diets were more nutritious, as assessed by the Alternate Healthy Eating Index (AHEI-2010) and the Healthy Eating Index (HEI-2005), had a 7% and 8% lower risk for prostate cancer, respectively.
-16 Components of these diets that have been associated with this reduced risk include legumes, lycopene, garlic, and cruciferous vegetables 28 (see below).
+White men following a vegan diet were found to have a 37% lower risk for prostate cancer, compared with other men, a statistically significant difference.
+For African Americans, the risk reduction was 31% and was not statistically significant.
+Men whose diets were more nutritious, as assessed by the Alternate Healthy Eating Index (AHEI-2010) and the Healthy Eating Index (HEI-2005), had a 7% and 8% lower risk for prostate cancer, respectively.
+Components of these diets that have been associated with this reduced risk include legumes, lycopene, garlic, and cruciferous vegetables (see below).

 Animal Products and Increased Risk

 Populations consuming diets high in animal products have higher risk of prostate cancer, compared with those following largely plant-based diets.
-In some studies, risk is associated with specific foods, including meat, , eggs and dairy products. , Others have revealed associations with other dietary sources of animal fat and saturated fat intake.
-The Health Professionals Follow-Up Study (HPFS) found that men who consumed 2.5 or more eggs per week had an 81% greater risk for fatal prostate cancer, when compared with those who consumed less than a half egg per week.
+In some studies, risk has been associated with specific foods, including meat,, eggs,, and dairy products., Others have revealed associations with other dietary sources of animal fat and saturated fat intake., The Health Professionals Follow-Up Study (HPFS) found that men who consumed 2.5 or more eggs per week had an 81% greater risk for fatal prostate cancer, when compared with those who consumed less than a half egg per week.
 In a pooled analysis of 15 other studies, men whose intake averaged a half egg per day or more had a 14% higher risk than those who consumed the lowest amount (1/10 of an egg/day).
 This same study found a roughly 18% greater risk for advanced prostate cancer in men with the highest red and processed meat intake when compared with those consuming the least.
 Previously, high intakes of red meat and dairy products were shown to be associated with twice the risk for metastatic prostate cancer compared with the lowest intakes.